eshamir3/Recipe_analzying-/README.md

+## Univariate Analysis:
-Univariate Analysis : In our exploratory data analysis, we first perform univariate analysis to examine the distribution ratings across the entire dataframe.
+In our exploratory data analysis, we first perform univariate analysis to examine the distribution ratings across the entire dataframe.
 <iframe
   src="rating_distributions.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
 According to our univariate analysis, the majority of reviews contain a rating of 5 stars, with over 90% of ratings being given between 3-5 stars.
 Reviews rarely contained ratings of one and two.

+## Bivariate Analysis:
-Bivariate Analysis: Next, in our exploratory data analysis, we preformed a bivariate analysis in order to examine the relationship between rating and number of steps.
+Next, in our exploratory data analysis, we preformed a bivariate analysis in order to examine the relationship between rating and number of steps.

 <iframe
   src="steps_vs_mins.html"